 When I asked him if he would do another blood test, he would ask, “Are you feeling better?”

 I would say, “Yes.”

 That was too erratic for me and, in the end, did not work.
-I didn’t feel like I was moving in the right direction I wanted to move on to another approach
+I didn’t feel like I was moving in the right direction and I wanted to move on to another approach

 Found: A Bioidentical Hormone Replacement Therapy Physician!

-With the encouragement of my husband we started looking outside of Ottawa for a bioidentical hormone replacement therapy physician.
+With the encouragement of my husband, we started looking outside of Ottawa for a bioidentical hormone replacement therapy physician.
 With some work we found a doctor who specialized in bioidentical hormone replacement therapy in Toronto.

 Evaluating Bioidentical Hormone Replacement Therapy Doctors